jackcjp/ngx-dynamic-outlet/README.md

 # ngx-dynamic-outlet

 An implementation of dynamic template wrapper at Angular > 5.1.0.
-AoT mode support.
+AoT mode support, but the parameter --build-optimizer should be false in prod (since the decorators will be remove if --build-optimizer=true).

 ## Installation